P4ZD4N/bibliotheca-chudyana/README.md

 http://localhost:8080
 ```

 That's It!
-You can start using app with a user-friendly interface built with HTML and CSS, which allows you to interact with all features.
+You can start using app with a user-friendly interface which allows you to interact with all features.

 ## 💳 Example login data